kumarlabgit/ESL-PSC/README.md

 * `--initial_lambda2`: Initial lambda 2 value (group sparsity parameter).
 Default = .01.
 * `--final_lambda2`: Final lambda 2 value (group sparsity parameter).
 Default = .99.
 * `--lambda_step`: The increment to increase the lambda values with each step.
 It is recommended to use a logspace (see options below) but in a linear gridsearch of sparsity hyperparameters, this controls the step between values.
 * `--group_penalty_type`: Group penalty calculation type ("sqrt", "median", "linear", or "default").
-Median will be used by default (see Methods in Allard et al. 2024)
+Median will be used by default (see Methods in Allard et al., 2025)
 * `--initial_gp_value`: Group penalty constant term initial value.
 If a linear group lenalty type is selected, the group penalties for each gene will be equal to the number of variable sites in the gene's alignment plus a constant term that is the same across all genes.
 By default, this will be 1 for all genes, but it is also possible to use a range of different constant terms and repeat all model ensembles for each group penalty term.
 In order to do this, the initial, final and step can be set using this and the following two arguments.
 * `--final_gp_value`: Group penalty constant term final value.
 See initial_gp_value above for explanation.
 * `--gp_step`: Group penalty constant term increment.
 The default is 6.
 See initial_gp_value above for explanation.